Why subscribe?

-The five major oceans cover 71% of the earth’s surface, yet they are consistently overlooked by science writers and policy makers alike.
-In this newsletter I will discuss my knowledge of the ocean in the context of current events and climate change, as well as any cool phenomena in the news lately.
 I studied oceanography (and English!) as an undergraduate, but by no means have I learned everything.
-As my favorite podcaster Kacia Fitzgerald says, this will be a “come with me, let’s figure this out together” newsletter as opposed to a “look at me, I’ve got it all figured out” newsletter. :) My sources are e-news outlets, non-profits’ websites, and anything relevant & recent from Google Scholar.
+As my favorite podcaster Kacia Fitzgerald says, this will be a “come with me, let’s figure this out together” newsletter as opposed to a “look at me, I’ve got it all figured out” newsletter.
+My sources are primarily e-news outlets, non-profits’ websites, policy publications, government websites, and recent scientific studies.

 Each publication is delivered directly to your inbox, so you won’t miss out on anything that’s ~In Circulation~